Professional wrestling double-team maneuvers: Belly-to-back suplex, diving leg drop combination

 One attacking wrestler performs a belly-to-back suplex while their partner climbs a turnbuckle.
 The attacking wrestler holds the opponent at the apex while the second wrestler performs a diving leg drop, driving the opponent into the mat.
-The Viking Raiders use this move as their tag team finisher '"Fallout".
+The Viking Raiders use this move as their tag team finisher called Fallout.
 Sasha Banks and Bayley also use this move.

 Spinebuster combinations

 Spinebuster, leg lariat combination

 Where one wrestler performs a spinebuster on their opponent while the opponent is being attacked by a leg lariat from the wrestler's partner.
-This move was innovated by The Hype Bros (Zack Ryder and Mojo Rawley), who called it the "Hype Ryder".
+This move was innovated by the Hype Bros (Zack Ryder and Mojo Rawley), who called it the Hype Ryder.

 Powerbomb combinations

 Powerbomb, chokeslam combination

 This variation sees one of the wrestlers grasps the opponent's neck, lifts them up, while the partner behind them catches the opponent's legs.
 Simultaneously, the front wrestler will complete the chokeslam, and the back wrestler will complete the powerbomb.